klngrs/validity_one/README.md

-Software Engineer & validator for the Harmony ONE blockchain.

-🌱 @validityone
+🔥 Decentralization engineer

 <!---
-validityone/validityone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+vilkinus/vilkinus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->